rigerc/ha-addons/README.md

 ## ℹ️ About This Repository

 This repository contains a collection of Home Assistant addons developed by **rigerc**.
-Our goal is to [mention your goal, e.g., "provide innovative tools for the Home Assistant community," or "simplify complex home automation tasks"].

 **⚠️ Important Notes:**
 * These addons are designed for Home Assistant.